 Your favorite hiking trails may be under snow until spring, but snowshoeing is an affordable, accessible way to keep winter fun.
 The solitude of snowshoeing is also a bonus: there are no crowds, heavy machinery, or endless lift lines.
-The following destinations have some of the best snowshoeing in North America, from groomed Nordic tracks and valley floors, to lakeshore forest glades and rugged ascents.
+The following destinations are some of the best places to snowshoe in North America, from groomed Nordic tracks and valley floors, to lakeshore forest glades and rugged ascents.

 10 Best Places to Snowshoe in North America

 1. Ashcroft, Colorado: Ghost town turned dining destination

 Eleven miles from Aspen, this ghost town has been turned into an ungroomed, unmaintained Nordic playground.
 Explore the miles of trails that traverse meadows, creeks and evergreen forest dotted with the remnants of the mining boom town of Ashcroft.
 Your destination should be the famed Pine Creek Cookhouse, which serves hearty alpine fare with regionally sourced ingredients.
 Pop in for a toddy or make a reservation for lunch or dinner.
 If you’re too tired or tipsy to hoof it back to your car, you can book a sleigh ride.
 Lessons and tours hosted by ACES (the Aspen Center for Environmental Studies) are also available.

 Tip: You’ll need to purchase a day pass on-site.
 Gear is also available to rent.

 2. Mt.
 Hood, Oregon: Lush alpine landscape and cozy lodging